Skip to main content

 3. Pray about mental illness in liturgical settings and prayer groups

 In addition to raising awareness about mental llness, it is important to devote extra time to prayer during mental health commemorations.
 Include mental health petitions in the Prayers of the Faithful or order these free Saint Dymphna prayer cards for your parish or prayer groups.
-Participate in the National Weekend of Prayer for Faith, Hope and Life from September 6-8 organized by the National Action Alliance for Suicide Prevention.
+Support your community on September 10 Suicide Prevention Day.

 pews in a church